MSU-Libraries/kube-doc/README.md

 Kubernetes novices creating simple guides about Kubernetes which are lacking in context and understanding of the material.
-For the most part, assume all tutorials are made by someone who copy-pasted various code snippets on the internet until something appeared to work. _Be suspect of any answers you find._
+For the most part, assume all tutorials are made by someone who copy-pasted various code snippets on the internet until something appeared to work. _Be suspect of any answers you find._ (I guess that includes this doc as well!)

 [[_TOC_]]